Orthopedics

 Hip Dysplasia Symptoms and Diagnosis

-If left untreated hip dysplasia in adults will result in activity-related hip pain or early osteoarthritis in adolescents and young adults.
-In patients with early osteoarthritis of the hip, mild hip dysplasia is a contributing cause.
-Along with a complete physical examination, primary imaging techniques used to diagnose hip dysplasia include:
+If left untreated, hip dysplasia will result in activity-related hip pain or early osteoarthritis in adolescents and young adults.
+Along with a complete physical examination, imaging techniques used to diagnose hip dysplasia may include:

-• X-ray: During this test, our orthopedic specialist will identify if your femur, or thigh bone, is symmetrically lined with your pelvis.
+• X-ray: During this test, our orthopedic specialist will identify if the femur, or thigh bone, is properly aligned with the pelvis.

-• Ultrasonography: Generally used for infants younger than six months of age, this test enables physicians to see the internal structures of the hip and whether or not they are properly aligned.
+• Ultrasonography: Generally used for infants younger than six months of age, this test shows the internal structures of the hip and whether they are properly aligned.

 Magnetic resonance imaging (MRI) scans or computerized tomography (CT) scans are used to confirm post-surgical treatment.